-Inside: Our readers answered the question “Why is being a teacher and a mom worth it?”
+Inside: Our readers answered the questions “Is teaching a good career for moms?” and “Why is being a teacher mom worth it?”

 In our previous blog post, “Why is Teaching Worth It?”, we asked why teaching is worth it in general.
-We also asked our readers this more specific question: “Why is being a teacher AND a mom worth it?”
+We also asked our readers and our Facebook group, Wife Teacher Mommies Unite, two more specific questions: “Is teaching a good career for moms?” and “Why is being a teacher AND a mom worth it?”
 I loved reading through all of the responses and compiling this blog post for you.
-So… here’s several reasons why being a teacher and a mom is worth it!
+So… here are several reasons why being a teacher and a mom is worth it!

-“Being a teacher is worth it because I am on the same schedule as my family.
+“Being a teacher mom is worth it because I am on the same schedule as my family.
 My girls and I get ready together, make lunches together, ride together, and even do homework together!
-I love my students and leave everyday feeling TIRED, and usually very well loved and appreciated by my sweet second graders.
+I love my students and leave every day feeling TIRED, and usually very well-loved and appreciated by my sweet second graders.
 It’s not worth it for the pay, but the community benefits are endless.” –Jamie M.

 “I teach because it’s my passion.
 It is one of the 2 reasons I was put on this Earth.
 The other was to be a mom to by 2 boys who are the light of my life!
 I love, nurture, and encourage my special kiddos at school to be as independent they can be… I love teaching and finding how best to teach my students functional and practical skills they can use now and into their futures!
 I love ALL my kids with all my heart!” –Kasey M.

-“I really think that being a teacher and a mom of five are my everyday inspiration.
-See all my kids grow and being able to be there for them, to believe that their limit is the sky… I cannot think of a better life.
-It is worth it every second of my days.
+“I really think that being a teacher and a mom of five is my everyday inspiration.
+See all my kids grow and be able to be there for them, to believe that their limit is the sky… I cannot think of a better life.
+It is worth it every second of my day.
 Kids are amazing no matter what and we only give them a little bit of what they share with us every day.
-Nothing better than being a full time mom and teacher, not all the gold in the world will pay for it.” –Ana M.
+Nothing better than being a full-time mom and teacher, not all the gold in the world will pay for it.” –Ana M.